Mohan-vamsi6/BIGDATA-SQL-PRESTO-TECH_1/README.md

 - **Apache Kafka:** is used for real-time reading messages from the IoT Simulator and at the same time for storing these messages within a database, which as we can see is MongoDB.
 - **MongoDB:** non-relational document oriented database chosen for performing the storaging of messages streamed by kafka in real time
 - **Presto:** is the tool used to retreive data via standard SQL queries on a NoSQL database
-- **Jupyter:** used to create a notebook to produce analytics on collected data and generate graphs for better visualisation and interpretation of them
+- **Power BI:** used to create analytics on collected data and generate graphs for better visualisation and interpretation of them

 ## Technologies